 “The beginning or the end.”
-AK lifted his bag in both hands.
-He didn’t want to get off the bus.
-AK had the money for a ticket to Boston.
+AK didn’t want to get off the bus.
+AK had the cash for a ticket to Boston.
 His eyes asked me what to do.

 “You want to go, go.”

 In this heat it was every man for himself.
-My lack of funds meant that Needles was the last stop for me.
+Needles was the last stop for me.

 “No, I’ll stick with you.”
-He hefted the bag over his shoulder.
+He hefted his bag over his shoulder.

 “Really?”
-I would have bet my last money on his ditching out on me.
+I would have bet my last dollar on his ditching out on me.

 “Did you ever doubt I would?”